Multiplicative Updates for NMF with $\beta$-Divergences under Disjoint Equality Constraints: General framework to design MU for -NMF under disjoint linear equality constraints and penalization

-We observe that, without penalization, the polynomial equation is of degree one, and hence always admit a closed form.
 This particular case is discussed in the next section, which we will exemplify in Section~\ref{sec_ssbetaNMF} with $\beta$-NMF with sum-to-one constraints on the columns of $H$.
 In Section~\ref{sec_minvolKLNMF}, we will present an important example with $L_{kn} > 0$ for all $k,n$ and $\beta = 1$, namely minimum-volume KL-NMF.